Real Name | Jerome "Jerry" Seinfeld |

 Seinfeld has made several political contributions, including to George W. Bush's and Al Gore's presidential campaigns in 2000, and subsequently to four Democratic Party primary candidates in 2000 and 2004.[153]

-Seinfeld has expressed his distaste for political correctness and woke culture.
-In 2015, Seinfeld stated that he avoids performing on college campuses because students have become too easily offended by his comedic routines.[156]
+Seinfeld has expressed his distaste for what he views as political correctness.
+In 2015, Seinfeld stated that he avoids performing on college campuses because students have become too easily offended by his comedic routines.[154]
 In a 2024 interview with The New Yorker, Seinfeld claimed political correctness was destroying comedy, saying, “This is the result of the extreme left and PC crap, and people worrying so much about offending other people.
-When you write a script and it goes into four or five different hands, committees, groups — 'Here's our thought about this joke' — well, that's the end of your comedy.”[157]
+When you write a script and it goes into four or five different hands, committees, groups — 'Here's our thought about this joke' — well, that's the end of your comedy.”[155]
 Months later, he walked back those comments on the "Breaking Bread" podcast, stating "I don't think, as I said, 'the extreme left' has done anything to inhibit the art of comedy.
 I'm taking that back officially."
-Seinfeld said he regrets his previous comments because changing cultural attitudes are "not [his] business."[158]
+Seinfeld said he regrets his previous comments because changing cultural attitudes are "not [his] business."[156]

 Transcendental Meditation